-This Dinosaur World Live review is from the Saturday matinee performance at Chesterfield’s Winding Wheel Theatre (11th May 2019).
+This Dinosaur World Live review is from the Saturday matinee performance at Chesterfield’s Winding Wheel Theatre.
 TraveLynn Family received complimentary tickets in return for this honest review.

 ROOOOOAAAAAAAARRRRRRR!!!
 Eyes wide open, my boys sat fixated in their seats as the thunderous roar echoed throughout the auditorium.
 Titus the T-Rex, the most fearsome of all had been released, and he was hungry.